If you are interested in Wilderness Therapy jobs, then look no further!

 Aspiro seeks individuals at all levels of skill and experience.
 In order to advance between levels, guides are required to pass off on skills and obtain specific certifications.
 With the exception of certain time requirements, guides have a lot of autonomy and control in determining how quickly they advance through the organization, and subsequently, what their pay is.
-Our guide base pay is $130 per day, although most guides will make the equivalent of $135/day within 6 months.
-There are some opportunities for paid internships, and Aspiro rewards many different kinds of educational opportunities with raises or monetary bonuses.
-Guides who are committed to Aspiro for many years can expect to approach an annual salary of $40K.
+Starting pay begins at $130 per day.
+After a minimum internship period of 3 shifts guide will move to $138 per day.
+Guides can earn a higher income through two routes, performance based raises and a progression towards leading their own group.
+In addition lead guides will be recognized and paid for their in house certifications in adventure disciplines.
+Guides who are committed to Aspiro and professional growth can expect to approach an annual salary of $45K.
 Aspiro also recognizes that guides are not primarily focused on financial rewards.
 The chance to make a difference, the impressive resume guides build, the internal advancement opportunities available, and the personal growth experienced in such an intense, challenging environment are all factors that Aspiro guides appreciate.
 Aspiro also provides an in-house Wilderness First Responder course, stipends for professional conferences, health insurance, hard-skills and soft-skill based workshops, and other professional development opportunities.

 New Employee Training: Much of the training is provided on the job.
 However, we strongly encourage guides to become their own teacher and continually strive for knowledge in areas that interest, and will better them as individuals.
 Additionally, during the tryout, participants go through 80 hours of training (so come tryout!).